 All graduate nurses appointed to the Trust attend training on discharge planning during the Graduate Nurse Induction Programme.
-This encompasses theory taught in the classroom setting competency assessment in the work place of their ability to discharge.
+This encompasses theory taught in the classroom setting competency a discharge.

 In addition for individuals who require additional training, or a refresher 1:1 training, advice and support is offered by the Discharge Co-ordinator Team and the Intermediate Care Team.